pilgrimage-games/3d-model-viewer/README.md

 * "Ftm" by luyssport is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 * "Metal-Rough Spheres" by Ed Mackey is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 * "PlayStation 1" by Lars Maes is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+* "Ship in a Bottle" by Loic Norgeot is licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
 * "Water Bottle" by Microsoft is Public Domain.